sknetwork-team/scikit-network/docs/reference/data.rst

 Data
 ####

-Here are various sources for synthetic and real-world data import.
+Sources and tools for importing synthetic and real-world data.

 Toy graphs
 **********